jnozzi/cocoadev.com/markdown/GrabbingTextUnderMouse.md

 ----

-I'm thinking the General/AccessibilityAPI introduced in Jaguar is your best bet.
-Apple has some sample code demonstrating how an accessibility client works here: http://developer.apple.com/samplecode/Sample_Code/OS_Utilities/General/UIElementInspector.htm  -- Bo
+I'm thinking the AccessibilityAPI introduced in Jaguar is your best bet.
+Apple has some sample code demonstrating how an accessibility client works here: http://developer.apple.com/samplecode/Sample_Code/OS_Utilities/UIElementInspector.htm  -- Bo